-Knowing how to restore your website from backup is very important.
+Creating a backup of the WordPress website is the most important thing that you need to ensure is handled properly.
+However, knowing how to restore the website from a backup is very important.
 At any given time your website’s software may collapse and you will lose all of your data.

 Our goal in this article is to teach you how to restore WordPress backup.

 There are WordPress plugins that let you restore backup easily and quickly.

 If you have used WordPress's built-in method to get backup, You can now go to the plugin store of WordPress and download a plugin to restore your WordPress by using the backup you got.

 After installing the plugin you will be directed to a page where you have to upload the XML file (backup) you’ve downloaded before.